 Every spring, in our neck-of-the-woods, people go “mushroom hunting.”
 What they are actually doing is traipsing through the woods to find morel mushrooms.
 Now, remember, not all mushrooms are safe to eat. **Some mushrooms are poisonous so before you go gathering a handful make sure you are ingesting the safe varieties.

 See those lovely large green leaves growing on that mound of dirt?
 Those are pumpkins.
 Not just any kind of pumpkins but a variety called Connecticut Field Pumpkins.
 This particular variety of pumpkins is usually grown specifically for its blossoms.
 It can also be used for carving and for baking; although in my opinion there are better varieties to use for baking.
 It usually produces medium pumpkins; approximately 8 – 10 inches in height and 12 inches in diameter with the average weight being 12 pounds.

 It is easy to pick the pumpkin blossoms.
 They are so tender that they practically fall off into your hands when you pick them.
 Occasionally there will be a few bees inside the blossoms so we are always careful to tap the blossoms before we pick them.
 The bees help pollinate the plants and that, in turn, is what helps the plants produce the pumpkins.

-We gather as many of the blossoms that we want.
+We gather as many of the blossoms as we want.
 If we leave the blossoms on the vine, they will eventually turn into pumpkins.
 We take the blossoms home and gently rinse them with cool water.

 Now for the yummy part.